Hip Replacement Surgery

 Total joint replacement involves surgery to replace the ends of both bones in a damaged joint to create new joint surfaces.

-Total hip replacement surgery replaces the upper end of the thighbone (femur) with a metal ball and resurfaces the hip socket in the pelvic bone with a metal shell and plastic liner.
+Total hip replacement surgery uses metal, ceramic, or plastic parts to replace the ball at the upper end of the thighbone (femur) and resurface the hip socket in the pelvic bone.

 Doctors may attach replacement joints to the bones with or without cement.